-Her creativity originates from personal experiences, a memory or ideas that illustrate certain situations.
-Abdu begins her creative process by organizing her thoughts, refining the idea then putting it in the form of a quote.
+Her creativity originates from personal experiences, a memory, or ideas that illustrate certain situations.
+Abdu begins her creative process by organizing her thoughts, refining the idea than putting it in the form of a quote.
 Then she spends some time with that and sketches out the idea until she manifests it on canvas.

 Turning words into visuals and emotions into shapes is a complicated process.
 “On paper I use a bic pen to draw with, on canvas I use mixed media.”

 It’s important to create something honest with which people can relate.
 It shows the many languages an artwork can speak.
 Departure, solitude, love, fear, the meaning of existence, God’s creation, and music are all sources of my inspiration.
 “There is a concept I have been trying to identify in my work for years and it’s ‘beauty of ugliness.’
 The word ‘ugly’ has always bothered me, where things are labeled and classified according to their appearance.”

 What I do can be classified as pop surrealism art.
 It has a dark childish sense I am kind of stuck in between.
 Most if not all of my artworks have white backgrounds so my main focus is intensified on my characters and what I want to deliver through them.